 (Driving day 3: 229 km/143 miles)

-We start the day with a spectacular drive to Oatman, an old western village in Mohave (county), which was established by two gold diggers in 1915.
+You start the day with a spectacular drive to Oatman, an old western village in Mohave (county), which was established by two gold diggers in 1915.
 The driving distance to the Oatman consists of narrow curvy roads at different height levels, with mountain and desert landscapes.
 Ideal for filming, perhaps the best opportunity on the tour.
 In Oatman, remember to lock your bikes, and watch out for donkeys & outlaws in the streets.
-Then, we cruise to Kingman, another important city on the route.
+Then, you cruise to Kingman, another important city on the route.

 Day 5: Kingman - Grand canyon - Williams, Az